uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Seven ♥/Cups
   + upright: opportunities, wishful thinking, illusion, choices, daydreaming
   + reversed: lack of purpose, diversion, confusion, overwhelmed by choices
++ The Wanderer's Oracle: Thunder ‖ Rain Clouds
+  + situation: The Wanderer is surprised by a loud thunder clap.
+The rain immediately begins to fall in big drops.
+  + admonition: Caught unaware?
+Will the rain pass quickly, or settle in?
+Is there danger of a lightning strike?
+Look for the signs, check your past experience, and hurry slowly (with due deliberation).
 + Bible: 1 Kings 17:8-16 - Elijah stays with the Widow of Zarephath who shares her last meal
 + Additional Concepts:
   + Make a clean sweep